An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group

-\begin{rem} In the previous proof (\ref{tlofc1}), denote then we have $\alpha=\pm\widetilde{\alpha}$.
-Actually, $\alpha$ is a function defined on the non-singular part of $\Sigma$, independent of the chooses of the normal coordinates up to a sign, such that $\alpha e_{2}+T\in T\Sigma$, and hence an invariant of $\Sigma$ on the non-singular part.
-Similarly, from (\ref{tlofc2}), so is for $l$, which actually is the $p$-mean curvature. \end{rem}
+\begin{Remark} In the proof \eqref{tlofc1}, denote then we have $\alpha=\pm\widetilde{\alpha}$.
+Actually, $\alpha$ is a function def\/ined on the non-singular part of $\Sigma$, independent of the choice of the normal coordinates up to a sign, such that $\alpha e_{2}+T\in T\Sigma$, and hence an invariant of $\Sigma$ on the non-singular part.
+Similarly, from~\eqref{tlofc2}, so is for~$l$, which actually is the $p$-mean curvature. \end{Remark}

-\begin{rem} We point out that the signs appearing for $\alpha$ and $l$ are due to the different choices of the orientations.
-Indeed, if one chooses the normal coordinates with respect to a fixed orientation of the characteristic foliation, then we will have $\alpha =\widetilde{\alpha }$ and $l=\widetilde{l}$. \end{rem}
+\begin{Remark} We point out that the signs appearing for $\alpha$ and $l$ are due to the dif\/ferent choices of the orientations.
+Indeed, if one chooses the normal coordinates with respect to a f\/ixed orientation of the characteristic foliation, then we have $\alpha =\widetilde{\alpha }$ and $l=\widetilde{l}$. \end{Remark}

-Besides the invariants $\alpha$ and $l$, we now proceed the other invariant of $\Sigma$, which is globally defined on $\Sigma$, not just on the non-singular part.
-From Proposition \ref{propofform}, we have
+Besides the invariants $\alpha$ and $l$, we now proceed to the other invariant of $\Sigma$.
+Actually, by Proposition~\ref{propofform}, we have